Azure/azure-sdk-for-python/sdk/storage/azure-storage-blob/README.md

 ### Create the client
 The Azure Storage Blobs client library for Python allows you to interact with three types of resources: the storage account itself, blob storage containers, and blobs.
 Interaction with these resources starts with an instance of a [client](#clients).
-To create a client object, you will need the storage account's blob service endpoint URL and a credential that allows you to access the storage account:
+To create a client object, you will need the storage account's blob service account URL and a credential that allows you to access the storage account:

 ```python